I'm Spelling as Fast as I Can

 "I'm Spelling as Fast as I Can" is the twelfth episode of the fourteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on February 16, 2003, and was seen by around 22 million people during this broadcast.
 The episode is referred to as the 301st in the opening theme as it originally aired the same day as the episode "Barting Over", which was promoted as the 300th episode.
+It was written by Kevin Curran and directed by Nancy Kruse.
+This episode marked Kevin Curran's first sole writing credit, having previously served as a writer for the third segment of "Treehouse of Horror XIII", "The Island of Dr. Hibbert".

+In this episode, Lisa qualifies for the Spellympics spelling bee where she is asked to lose to a cuter contestant in exchange for a college scholarship.
+Meanwhile, Homer becomes addicted to eating the Ribwich and follows its tour.
+Writer George Plimpton appeared as himself.
+The episode received positive reviews.

 Plot

-While watching a horror movie show hosted by Boobarella (the show's take on Cassandra Peterson's Elvira character), a commercial plays for the Ribwich (the show's take on McDonald’s McRib sandwich), a new Krusty Burger sandwich in which meat from an unknown animal is processed and molded into the shape of ribs.
+While watching a horror movie show hosted by Boobarella (the show's take on Cassandra Peterson's Elvira character), a commercial plays for the Ribwich (the show's take on McDonald's McRib sandwich), a new Krusty Burger sandwich in which meat from an unknown animal is processed and molded into the shape of ribs.
 Homer excitedly samples the Ribwich, recently arrived at the Krusty Burger in Springfield, and becomes addicted.

 The next day, Principal Skinner holds a spelling bee at the school.
 Lisa is excited when she wins the spelling bee, for which she is awarded a scale model of the planet Mars (a kickball with the word "Mars" written on it).
-She continues to the state spelling bee, and wins again, qualifying her for the Spellympics to be held in Calgary.
+She qualifies to the state spelling bee, and wins again, qualifying her for the Spellympics to be held in Calgary, and is further rewarded with a double wide locker at school, removing Ralph Wiggum's locker in the process.

 Marge suggests they celebrate by going to a movie, but Homer says he has "important daddy business" — which turns out to be eating Ribwiches with Lenny and Carl at Krusty Burger, only to find that the limited-time-only Ribwiches are out of stock.
 However, a "Ribhead" (a fan of the Ribwich) tells Homer that it is being tested in other markets, so he decides to follow a group of Ribheads as they track the release of the Ribwich tour schedule.